Jefimenko Made Easy: Electromagnetic Fields through Retardation: Retarded Integral as a Solution of the Inhomogeneous Wave Equation

 Answer: Retardation and wave propagation are essentially two different names for one phenomenon.
 If a point source at $(x^\prime,y^\prime,z^\prime)$ emits something\footnote{It helps to imagine that in 1-dimensional space, this ``something" can be stones, bullets; in 2-dimensional space, water surface waves, expanding oil film on a surface; in 3-dimensional space, dust, colored gas, sound waves, etc. Here we have found a common property of moving objects and propagating waves: they move (propagate) in space over time.} at time $t^\prime$ which moves outwards with speed $c$, at time $t$ it will reach position $(x,y,z)$ which lies on the surface of a sphere centered at the source position with diameter $r=c(t-t^\prime)$.

 4. {\it Why isn't the distance $r$ placed in the retardation symbol $[\ ]$ as $[{\mathbf Z}/r]$}?

-Answer: This is because $r$ is only related to the infinitesimal volumes to be integrated with and does not depend on retardation or the retarded time $t-r/c$.
-It is a property of space only\footnote{Readers who have learned the Lienard-Wiechert potentials shall note that this is radically different from $r$ there.}.
+Answer: This is because $r$ is only related to the infinitesimal volume elements of the integration and does not depend on retardation, or, the retarded time $t-r/c$.
+It is a property of space only\footnote{Readers who have learned the Li\'{e}nard-Wiechert potentials shall note that this is radically different from $r$ there.}.

 5. {\it What is special about ${\mathit 1}/r$ so that it plays a role in the solution?}